 - Review the bus safety rules outlined in this book with your children.

 - Accompany younger children to the bus stop and meet the bus at the end of the day for the first days of school, or arrange for an older child or child care provider to be at the bus stop for the first days of school.

 - Understand that the bus pick-up and drop-off times are based on existing weather and road conditions.
 Traffic congestion, road construction, inclement weather and population changes may cause minor adjustments in pick-up and drop-off times.
 Parents will be notified of any major changes in bus schedules that affect their child.

 All students are required to have an Alternate Site Form, which includes daycare information, on file for each student with the Transportation Department.

 This information is used to assign bus stops and for notification in case of an emergency.
 Students cannot be transported to or from daycare sites that are outside the school attendance zone.

 The Alternate Site Transportation Form must be completed and in the hands of the Transportation Department by August 12.
 There is no guarantee that we can accommodate daycare transportation once routes have been set for the start of school.

 Grades K-12: Bussing will remain the same as previous year.

 New daycare needs or changes will need to be communicated to the Transportation Department.
-Daycare change requests must allow five days before the change can take effect.
+Alternate Site Requests must allow five days before the change can take effect.
 If the daycare situation changes in the course of the school year, a new form must be submitted to enact the change.
-Transportation change requests will only be accepted by a parent or guardians.
+Alternate Site Requests will only be accepted by a parent or guardians.